Intellectual disability

-Intellectual disability (ID), also known as general learning disability (in the United Kingdom), and formerly mental retardation (in the United States), is a generalized neurodevelopmental disorder characterized by significant impairment in intellectual and adaptive functioning that is first apparent during childhood.
-Children with intellectual disabilities typically have an intelligence quotient (IQ) below 70 and deficits in at least two adaptive behaviors that affect everyday living.
+and known as learning difficulty (in the United Kingdom and different from learning disability), is a generalized neurodevelopmental disorder characterized by significant impairment in intellectual and adaptive functioning.
+Intellectual disabilities may first be apparent during school age.
+The causes of the disability may be either developmental or genetically inherited.
+Children with intellectual disability typically have an intelligence quotient (IQ) below 70 and deficits in at least two adaptive behaviors that affect everyday living.

 According to the DSM-5, intellectual functions include reasoning, problem solving, planning, abstract thinking, judgment, academic learning, and learning from experience.
 Deficits in these functions must be confirmed by clinical evaluation and individualized standard IQ testing.
 On the other hand, adaptive behaviors include the social, developmental, and practical skills people learn to perform tasks in their everyday lives.
 Deficits in adaptive functioning often compromise an individual's independence and ability to meet their social responsibility.
+Age related deficits of memory and cognition can cause intellectual disability as seen in Alzheimer's disease and gerontological brain atrophy cases.

 Intellectual disability is subdivided into syndromic intellectual disability, in which intellectual deficits associated with other medical and behavioral signs and symptoms are present, and non-syndromic intellectual disability, in which intellectual deficits appear without other abnormalities.
 Down syndrome and fragile X syndrome are examples of syndromic intellectual disabilities.

 Intellectual disability affects about 2–3% of the general population.
-Seventy-five to ninety percent of the affected people have mild intellectual disability.
+75-90% of the affected people have mild intellectual disability.
 Non-syndromic, or idiopathic cases account for 30–50% of these cases.
 About a quarter of cases are caused by a genetic disorder, and about 5% of cases are inherited.
-Cases of unknown cause affect about 95 million people as of 2013.
+As of the publication of DSM-5, cases of unknown cause affect about 95 million people as of 2013.

 Signs and symptoms

-Intellectual disability (ID) becomes apparent during childhood, and involves deficits in mental abilities, social skills, and core activities of daily living (ADLs) when compared to peers of the same age.
-There are often no physical signs of mild forms of ID, although there may be characteristic physical traits when it is associated with a genetic disorder (e.g. Down syndrome).
+Intellectual disability (ID) becomes apparent during infancy or early childhood, and involves deficits in mental abilities, social skills, and core activities of daily living (ADLs) when compared to peers of the same age.
+There are often no physical signs of mild forms, although there may be characteristic physical traits when it is associated with a genetic disorder such as Down syndrome.

-The level of impairment ranges in severity for each person.
+The level of impairment ranges from mild to severe.
 Some of the early signs can include: